Located in the Manawatu/Whanganui region

 Pukepuke is home to a large population of short-finned eel.
 Long-finned eel and inanga are also present.

 The New Zealand Wildlife Service researched waterfowl at Pukepuke until the late 1960s and a field officer lived on site until 1987.
-The area is now managed by the Department of Conservation.
+The area is now managed by DOC.

 Ngati Apa occupied a fortified pa at Pukepuke until about 1840 and after that visited the area seasonally to gather food.
 Today, they have access rights and traditional fishing rights for long-finned and short-finned eels.
 Members of Ngati Apa wishing to access tuna here should contact the Ngati Apa Rūnanga on +64 6 327 5594 or email email@example.com.